CLOSER-Cohorts/training-development/ach/closer-rationale.md

 A consistent vocabulary is used across the available data for discovery of variables, questions, life stage, mode and types of data

-Uses an establisjed community metadata standard (DDI-LIfecycle)
+Uses an established community metadata standard (DDI-LIfecycle)

 ---